I Tested 10 PE Data Rooms (What Deal Teams Actually Need) in 2026

 Bottom Line

-If you are a boutique PE firm evaluating data rooms:
+If you are a boutique PE firm evaluating data rooms in 2026:

 - You want flat-fee simplicity for a single deal: SecureDocs at $250/month flat.